 The Only Exception…

 Finally, there is one case in which it’s impossible to tell if a channel is monetized or not.
 A creator may be part of the YouTube Partner Program.
 But if they pocket only the ad revenue and don’t use other monetization features, viewers won’t be able to tell.

-In contrast, if they have over 1,000 subscribers and are uploading content regularly, the chances that they’re monetized – or working towards monetization – is high.
+In contrast, if they have over 500 subscribers and are uploading content regularly, the chances that they’re monetized – or working towards monetization – are high.